 Dear reader,

 The following is a criticism of three postcards from early 20th century Oklahoma that depict images of Native American peoples.
 I recognize that my position as a white woman writing this piece is a privileged one, as people who have looked like me have historically been destructive to the livelihoods of people of color, especially those who are natives of the land that is now known as the United States.
 The goal of my words is not to amplify my voice over others, it is instead to criticize a specific instance of cultural insensitivity towards Native Americans, explicitly towards the Pawnee as well as tribes that are left unlabeled on the cards.
-Despite the constant government inference in the livelihoods that I address, Native Americans persevere and continue to persevere.

 To read more about the Pawnee Nation, visit their site: https://pawneenation.org/pawnee-history/

 Introduction

-The Oklahoma Department of Libraries’ digital archive is home to a collection of a twentieth-century tourist staple: postcards.
-While postcards are often associated as promoting favorable feelings, some images from this archive cannot be seen in this same light.
+{{% dropcap %}}The Oklahoma Department of Libraries’ digital archive is home to a collection of a twentieth-century tourist staple: postcards.
+While postcards are often seen as promoting favorable feelings, some images from this archive cannot be seen in this same light.
 Of the 491 postcards in this collection, a handful of them portray images of Native Americans, and not in an appropriate manner.
-Three depictions of Native Americans in particular exist as clear examples of exploitation in Oklahoma.
-The pictures found on these three postcards present the stereotypical image of ‘the native’, favoring the United States’ historically dominant view of Native Americans.
-The use of exploitative images on postcards allows white society to continually benefit from these postcards’ images through their resulting profit from stamps, their contribution to erasure, and their enforcement of a white-lensed stereotype.
+Three depictions of Native Americans in particular provide clear examples of exploitation.
+The pictures found on the three postcards examined here present the stereotypical image of ‘the native,’ favoring the United States’ historicalview of Native Americans.
+The use of exploitative images on postcards allows white society to continually benefit from these postcards’ images through their resulting profit from stamps, their contribution to erasure, and their enforcement of a white-lensed stereotype. {{% /dropcap %}}

 Postcards as an Entertainment Product

 Postcards began their boom in the mid-1800’s when the United States Postal Service introduced them into circulation.
 However, these weren’t the same eye-catching pieces that you would expect: these early postcards did not feature a picture.
-The reason for this blank side was because postcards were not originally intended for individual consumption, but instead were a means through which businesses could advertise their products.
-At their core, postcards were an avenue through which businesses could make a profit, rather than being the entertainment product that postcard collectors seem to view them as today.
+This is because postcards were not originally intended for individual consumption, but instead were a means through which businesses could advertise their products.
+Postcards were seen as an avenue through which businesses could make a profit, rather than being the entertainment product that postcard collectors seem to view them as today.
 About a century later, these unique forms of communication would shift to the contemporary form of postcards: ones that have an image.
 These would become so popular that, in the year 1913 alone, the United States Postal Service documented that they had managed 968 million postcards.
 So, if each stamp was worth at least one cent during this time, then the government made over 9 million dollars from mailing postcards alone.

 Postcards and People